Leading Artificial intelligence in Europe

 Research and Development

 Researchers in the Greater Zurich Area want to make machines not only more capable but also better learners.
 The Max Planck ETH Center for Learning Systems Lab at ETH Zurich is researching what constitutes the intelligence of living things.
 The mission of the Robotics and Perception Group of the of the University of Zurich is to develop autonomous machines that can navigate all by themselves using only onboard cameras, without relying on external infrastructures, such as GPS or motion capture systems.
 In Lugano, the work of the Swiss AI Lab IDSIA (Istituto Dalle Molle di Studi sull'Intelligenza Artificiale) focuses on machine learning (deep neural networks, reinforcement learning), operations research, data mining, and robotics.
+In addition, the universities USI (Università della Svizzera italiana) or SUPSI (University of Applied Sciences and Arts of Southern Switzerland) offer AI degree programs, thereby strengthening Greater Zurich's pool of talents.

 Leading Europe’s AI Research